Islamkafafy123/Portswigger/SQLI/Lab11 .md

 - now open burp to confirm that this is vulnurable, intercept request and send request to repeater
 - to test for bling based SQLI is to force 2 use cases and see how the application response one false and one true
   - if two responses are different then its expoitable
-- now to confirm parameter is vulnurable to blind SQLI
+## First confirm parameter is vulnurable to blind SQLI
 - the Query we will assume it will look like this
 ```
 SELECT tracking-id FROM tracking-table WHERE tracking-id = '73otf20UOtx4AXLk'